TuringApp/Turing/README.md

 ## Contributing

 We're currently looking for translators.
-For more information, see the [CONTRIBUTING.md](CONTRIBUTING.md) and [https://gitter.im/TuringDevelopment](the Gitter).
+For more information, see the [CONTRIBUTING.md](CONTRIBUTING.md) file and [the Gitter](https://gitter.im/TuringDevelopment).

 If you're a developer and you found a bug somewhere and fixed it, feel free to make a PR, we usually answer in no more than a few hours.